KeinoChan/learngit/readme.txt

-I changed the scentence in this row
+the new one is generated
 Git is a free solftware